Peek Documentation

 Troubleshooting

-• If auto-clear clipboard does not clear immediately, remember it only starts after you leave Peek and only clears unchanged Peek-copied text.
+• If auto-clear clipboard does not clear immediately, remember it starts after you leave Peek and only clears unchanged Peek-copied text.

 • If a response looks unusual, try asking again with a shorter or clearer prompt.